Latin Rock

 The varieties of Latin rock include Spanish covers of rock oldies, such as "Bule Bule" ("Woolly Bully"); originals; Latin standards arranged as rock ("Tequila"); the fuzztoned psychedelic side of mod, 1960s Mexicali brass; and the heavier, funkier Latin rock of the late 1960s and early 1970s.
 While overlap with Latin twist, Latin soul, and Latin funk is inevitable, most of the records below are basic rock.

 Rock and roll, pure and simple, means the hoary old chestnuts of Elvis Presley, Little Richard, Jerry Lee Lewis, and others.
-In the early 1960s, Los Teen Tops made what may be the definitive, high-energy cover album.
+In the early 1960s, Los Teen Tops made what may be the definitive '50s-rock cover album(s).
 Several years later an uncredited band on Exitos del Rock repeated many of the titles and added at least one by the Beatles.
 In both cases justice is done to the originals, even beyond the novelty of Spanish lyrics.
 Los Toppers, big fans of motor bikes apparently, chose less obvious covers, but their original "Yo la Quiero" cranks.

 Among Mexicali brass albums there are plenty of crossovers with rock, and not just the Ventures doing "Lonely Bull."
 The psychedelic flavor of fuzztoned guitar shows up on pop albums as well as soundtracks for biker movies.